Frequently Asked Questions

 Q: What are bill summary emails?

-A: Once you sign up for free, you will receive our easy-to-read bill summaries via email.
-These are sent 3 times a week to your email containing the latest trending bill.
+A: Once you sign up for free, you will start to receive our easy-to-read bill summaries via email.
 Here, you get to vote your stance on the bill and add your own personal message.
-Once you answer, we will call on your behalf.
+Once you answer, we will call your Congress-members on your behalf.

 Q: What is the CAN Library?